 Demystify the Japanese concept of ikigai

 When I say the word ‘ikigai’, what comes to your mind?
-Is it the pretty little blue book that everyone keeps talking about or is it the venn diagram with four circles that floods Google search results when you type ‘ikigai’ in the search bar?
+Is it the pretty little blue book that everyone keeps talking about or is it the venn diagram with four circles that floods Google search results?
 Have you been able to find out what it is – the true meaning and essence of the term?
 If you Google ‘ikigai’, you will see a venn diagram which defines it as a sweet spot where ‘what you’re good at’, ‘what you can be paid for’, ‘what the world wants’, and ‘what you like to do’ merge.
 As per the diagram, when you find something that satiates all four domains, it becomes your ‘ikigai’.
-Truth be told, ikigai has nothing to do with making money.
-Sadly, outside of Japan, many people believe this diagram to be the real meaning of ikigai.
+Sadly, outside of Japan, many people believe this diagram to be the real meaning.
+Truth be told, it has nothing to do with making money.

 Only one ikigai forever?